jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Best-Practices/S3fs.md

 - For catalogs mounted by the `s3fs` command, it needs use `umount` command at first and the command will take effect once the `s3fs` command is executed once again.

 5. If you enable static website hosted before using S3fs to mount Bucket, the mount will fail; if you enable static website hosted after using S3fs to mount Bucket, the file operation will be invalid.

+6. If the Debug mode is needed, please specify the parameter `-o dbglevel=dbg -f -o curldbg` in the case of attaching